SAP/elasticsearch-logs-plugin/README.md

 ### Known Issues

-tbd.
+None

 ### How to obtain support

-open an issue in [Github](https://github.com/sap/pipeline-elasticsearch-logs-plugin/issues)
+Open an issue in [Github](https://github.com/sap/pipeline-elasticsearch-logs-plugin/issues)

 ### Contributing